View Doyle Wagner's Obituary on standardspeaker.com and share memories

 Preceding him in death, in addition to his parents, was his brother, Lawrence.

-Surviving are his wife, the former Charlotte Wise; daughters, Lisa, Sherri and Mechelle; brother, John; sisters, Pauline and Mary; grandchildren, Samatha and Shane; and several nieces and nephews.
+Surviving are his wife, the former Charlotte Wise; daughters, Lisa; Sherri Petrill and husband, John; and Mechelle Delmonico and husband, Shane; brother, John; sisters, Pauline and Mary; grandchildren, Samatha and Shane; and several nieces and nephews.

 Burial will be at the convenience of the family.